23 Independent Watchmakers You Need to Know

 The Top 23 Independent Watchmakers

-There is no one definition of an independent watchmaker, but everyone agrees that an independent watchmaker does not belong to one of the larger groups, such as the SWATCH Group, the LVMH Group, or the Richemont Group.
+There is no one definition of an independent watchmaker, but everyone agrees that they do not belong to one of the larger groups, such as the SWATCH Group, the LVMH Group, or the Richemont Group.
 Other qualifications can include making their own watches and movements and developing their own creative strategy.

 Unlike large companies, independent watchmakers often work alone or with a small team of watchmakers.
 Another difference is that they produce a smaller quantity of watches because they often create everything by hand, including the movements.
-In general, an independent watchmaker will produce between 10 and 100 watches per year, depending on the size of their team and the intricacy of their watches.
+In general, these watchmakers will produce between 10 and 100 watches per year, depending on the size of their team and the intricacy of their watches.

 Below you’ll find a list of some of the top independent watchmakers and independent watch brands.
 These watchmakers were selected based on reader reviews, the quality of their watches, their unique designs, and their time in the watch industry.
 This list is by no means exhaustive, so please comment below with watchmakers that deserve to be included.